Lesley Webber: 1973–84

-Lesley starts dating Dr. Joel Stratton but is pleasantly surprised when wealthy Cameron Faulkner donates money to Lesley's free clinical project.
+Lesley starts dating Dr. Joel Stratton but is pleasantly surprised when wealthy Cameron Faulkner donates money to Lesley's free clinic project.
 Lesley breaks up with Joel because he cannot make a lifelong commitment to her, whereas Cameron is helping her rent a cottage.
 Joel admits to Lesley that he is afraid of commitment because of health issues in his family.
 He has feared for his life since an irregularity was found in his heartbeat.
 A former girlfriend of Joel's, Margaret Colson, arrives from Boston and tries to rekindle her relationship with Joel.
 Meanwhile, Salvadore Piazzara, a patient of Joel's, dies from a fatal heart seizure.
 Cameron tempts Joel to resign with a job offer out of town, which would supposedly spare the clinic bad publicity after the Piazzara case.
 Cameron tries to convince Lesley that Joel was losing interest in her because he had regained interest in Margaret.

 Lesley begins receiving anonymous crank calls from a man proclaiming his love.
 She is unaware that this is Felix Buchanan, a timid young patient who has been surveilling her cottage.
 Cameron proposes to Lesley and she accepts.
 Felix arrives to tell Lesley he needs to save her from Cameron and threatens him with a gun before shooting and wounding him.
 The police arrive and Cameron survives his injuries.
 Cameron and Lesley marry.
 Joel leaves town, causing Lesley to wonder if she will be suited to Cameron's jetset lifestyle.

 Shortly after Lesley marries Cameron, a former nurse named Miss Roach arrives to see her.
 Miss Roach has come to reveal that the child Lesley had with Gordon Gray did not die at birth.
 Lesley's father had bribed Miss Roach to substitute the baby for another who had died and arranged for the funeral.
 Miss Roach dies before she can tell Lesley the name of the woman who was given her baby in this exchange.
 Lesley investigates and discovers that the child she gave birth to, Laura, was adopted by a couple by the name of Jason and Barbara Vining.
 Lesley is desperate to see her daughter again, but Cameron orders her never to make contact with Laura.
 Lesley starts meeting Laura anyway.
 Jason and Barbara become curious about Laura's new friendship and soon realize Lesley must be Laura's biological mother.
 When Laura finds out the truth, she is thrilled.